joakimk/testbot/README.markdown

 How it works
 ====
-1. You run something like "rake parallel:testbot_spec".
+1. You run something like "rake testbot:spec".
 2. Your project files is synced to a server.
 3. Your local client requests testing jobs based on your tests.
 4. Runners on different computers syncs your project files from the server, runs the testing jobs and returns the results.